zazl/zazloptimizer/README.md

 Project Integration
 -------------------

-To see how to integrate the Node.js version of the optimizer into you connect based applicatuon take a look at [mpdjs](https://github.com/rbackhouse/mpdjs)
+To see how to integrate the Node.js version of the optimizer into you connect based application take a look at [mpdjs](https://github.com/rbackhouse/mpdjs)